waleedalrawi/Eye-Movement/README.md

 ## How to Run

+Try it out live <a href="https://waleedalrawi.github.io/Eye-Movement/">here!</a>

-Download the repository, then drag and drop the index.html file into your favorite browser :)
+To run locally, download the repository, then drag and drop the index.html file into your favorite browser :)

 ## Roadmap of Future Improvements